 7. Create Playable Scenarios

 Only available with Dragon1 BUSINESS and ENTERPRISE edition, you can build scenarios, you can play and even alter its course during the playing.

 8. Concept Design and Modeling

 Innovate.
 Explore.
 Invent.
 Use the Visual Designer as your Innovation Lab to create different versions or alternatives in collaboration and try out what is the best one.

 10. Publish a Visualization

-Publish you visualization in the Content Viewer.
+Publish your visualization in the Viewer.

-Publish you Visualization in a Channel.
+Publish your Visualization in a Channel.

-Print or Export your Visualization as pdf.
+Print or Export your Visualization as a pdf.